ux case study

 the product

 Spectra is a mobile app for a public art museum specializing in digital motion art.
-Spectra offers an intuitive platform for exploring exhibitions and events with detailed descriptions, seamless ticket purchasing, and easy access to your stored tickets.
-Spectra simplifies visit planning, keeps its users informed, and delivers a sleek, tech-forward experience that reflects the museum’s cutting-edge art.
-Experience the future of art with Spectra.
+Spectra offers a platform for exploring exhibitions and events with detailed descriptions, seamless ticket purchasing, and easy access to your stored tickets.

 project duration